StyleDubber: Towards Multi-Scale Style Learning for Movie Dubbing: Experiments

 \subsection{Dataset}

 { \textbf{V2C-Animation dataset}~\cite{chen2022v2c} is currently the only publicly available movie dubbing dataset for multi-speaker.
 Specifically, it contains 153 diverse characters extracted from 26 Disney cartoon movies, specified with speaker identity and emotion annotations.
 The whole dataset has 10,217 video clips, and the audio samples are sampled at 22,050Hz with 16 bits.
-In practice,~\cite{chen2022v2c} removes video clips less than 1s. }
+In practice,~\cite{chen2022v2c} removes video clips less than 1s.
+In this work, all experiments are conducted on the V2C denoise version.
+We will publish this version. }

 \textbf{GRID dataset}~\cite{cooke2006audio} is a basic benchmark for multi-speaker dubbing.
 The whole dataset has 33 speakers, each with 1000 short English samples.
-All participants were recorded in a noise-free studio with a unified screen background.
+All participants are recorded in a noise-free studio with a unified screen background.
 The train set consists of 32,670 samples, 900 sentences from each speaker.
 In the test set, there are 100 samples of each speaker.